Breaking a fixed-term residential tenancy early

 - There are some situations where a tenant can end a fixed-term agreement without penalty.

-- A landlord may also be able to end a fixed-term agreement early but only for limited reasons specified in the residential tenancy laws.
+- A landlord may also be able to end a fixed-term agreement early but only for limited reasons specified in residential tenancy laws.

 - A tenant can end their fixed-term or periodic tenancy immediately, without penalty, if the tenant or their dependent child is in circumstances of domestic violence.